lavalink-devs/youtube-source/README.md

 > This method may also trigger ratelimit errors if used in a high traffic environment.
 > USE WITH CAUTION!

+> [!NOTE]
+> You may need to set your log level for `dev.lavalink.youtube.http.YoutubeOauth2Handler` to `INFO`, to see additional information
+> within your terminal regarding completing the OAuth flow.

+> [!NOTE]
+> If you do not have a refresh token, then do not supply one.
+The source will output your refresh token into your terminal upon
+> successfully completing the OAuth flow at least **once**.
+If you do not see your token, you may need to configure your
+> logging (see above note).

 ### Lavaplayer
 ```java
 YoutubeAudioSourceManager source = new YoutubeAudioSourceManager();